Learn How to Get More Done

-I have also given seminars and workshops about running a non-academic job search (based on my book Navigating the Path to Industry).
-These tend to be customized based on the needs of the group to which I am presenting.
+I also offer customized versions of this seminar based on the needs of the group to which I am presenting.
 Contact me to discuss options.

 I thought the course was great… I started implementing the techniques you discussed within an hour of the end of the webinar.

 [This class] inspired me to do a better job of staying on top of projects and people, thinking about work in progress limits… and ideally finding ways to be more transparent or … to visually represent the projects.